konstantintutsch/website/_posts/2023-09-14-selfhosting-hardware.md

 ---
 layout: post
 title: "Selfhosting & Hardware"
+description: This post is just a boring list of which devices I use, what software runs on them and how exactly I host the services.
 ---

-Just a little bit of infomation about the structure of this blog post, I put the selfhosting part first, because the other stuff is just a boring list.
-But if you want to know first which hardware I use, just scoll down to the [Hardware](#hardware) heading.

 ## Selfhosting